Nevenall/sufficient-reason/README.md

 # Mage - Sufficient Reason

-A play by post Mage campaign using Cortex Plus.
+A play by post Mage campaign using Cortex Prime.

 ## Principle of Sufficient Reason